 Executive Stock Ownership Guidelines.
 The Company believes that stock ownership by its executive officers is important and has established formal Executive Stock Ownership Guidelines for officers who are subject to reporting under Section 16 of the Securities Exchange Act.
 These guidelines provide that persons holding the title of Chairman of the Board, Chief Executive Officer or President are expected to maintain ownership of Common Stock (including unvested restricted shares) equal to six times their base salary.
-The multiples that apply to other covered officers are as follows: Chief Financial Officer and Executive Vice Presidents-three times; Senior Vice Presidents -one and one-half times; Vice Presidents-one time.
+The multiples that apply to other covered officers are as follows: Chief Financial Officer and Executive Vice Presidents-three times; Senior Vice Presidents-one and one-half times; Vice Presidents-one time.
 The full text of the Executive Stock Ownership Guidelines, which includes the time periods by which such ownership must be achieved and a retention policy during periods of non-achievement, is posted on the "Investors" section of the Company's website under Corporate Governance Documents.

-Prohibition Against Pledging or Borrowing Against Company Stock.
+Prohibition Against Hedging, Pledging or Borrowing Against Company Stock.
 The Company adopted a formal policy prohibiting its executive officers and directors from (i) borrowing money from a broker or other lender that is secured by Company securities without the consent of the Company, and (ii) holding Company securities in a brokerage account that has outstanding "margin" debt.
+In addition, the policy prohibits sales of Company securities by an executive officer or director if he or she does not own the security at the time of the sale (a "Short Sale"), and prohibits the buying or selling of puts or calls in respect of any Company securities.